 It was during this time that I started to visit the local Astronomy store, The Widescreen Centre.
 One day I went in and my predecessor had quit.
 Within a week it was all signed, sealed & delivered.
 I started work August Bank Holiday Weekend in 2003.

 Again, Mars was at a very close opposition and I knew straight away that I had found my ideal job.
-The last 12 years has seen Widescreen grow from the entry-level end of the telescope market to one of the UK's premier retail Astronomy outlets - and the only one in London.
+The last 14 years has seen Widescreen grow from the entry-level end of the telescope market to the UK's premier retail Astronomy outlet.

 We live in fascinating times, and this is only the beginning.
 All we ask is that you check in with us once in a while, to see what we are up to.
 We may have a few surprises for you.
 Who knows, we may have exactly what you have been looking for.....